 Click…click…click…yep, you’ve heard it before, the sound of a dead USB hard drive crashing its depressed head into the platter.
 And who can blame it after a monotonous life writing data back and forth, back and forth, back…and…forth, 24/7, catering to your every whim and desire.
+Sadly, it is the bane of storage devices everywhere.
 Well, enter the Addonics NAS Adapter, the digital Prozac that dramatically injects new life into your storage device by transforming it into a honest to goodness Network Attached Storage (NAS) device.
 Too good to be true?
 Let’s take a look in detail.

 - Converts any USB 2.0 / 1.1 mass storage device into a Network Attached Storage device

 - USB port can be used to power most 2.5″ USB hard drives or any low powered USB storage device

 - Small and light weight.
 Size slightly longer than a C size battery.
 Can be installed practically anywhere

 - Can be set as DHCP server or client

 - Supports Samba server for up to 64 concurrent clients

 - Built-in FTP server for up to 8 concurrent users

 - Built-in print server to attach any USB printer to the network

 - Built-in Bit Torrent client for direct download to the attached USB storage device